nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

       this->clearHistory();
 ```

-As ports and commands are invoked in the component, the test component stores the history of calls out of the components.
-In order to proceed to the next test, this function clears the history.
+As ports and commands are invoked in the component, the test component stores the history of calls.
+This function clears the history, in order to provide a clean slate for the next test.
 There are calls to clear individual histories as well.
 See `TesterBase.hpp` for a list.
 The `this->clearHistory()` call will clear them all, so is generally preferable.

 The next step is to invoke the port that the `MathReceiver` component will call in the example program.
-For the unit test, the `MathSender` is not present to send the result back, so the unit test will emulate that call.
+For the unit test, the `MathReceiver` is not present to send the result back, so the unit test will emulate that call.

 First, the port invocation is made: